-- The Mask: Appears as a black bandanna or scarf, which should be worn on the head.
-When the wearer concentrates, the scarf makes him immune to mind-affecting magic.
-Cost: 20 XPs per use, times the wearer's level. - The Cloak: This large black cloak absorbs all magical damage that would otherwise send the wearer below zero hit points.
+The Mask: Appears as a black bandanna or scarf, which should be worn on the head.
+When the wearer concentrates, the scarf makes him immune to mindaffecting magic.
+Cost: 20 XPs per use, times the wearer's level.

+The Cloak: This large black cloak absorbs all magical damage that would otherwise send the wearer below zero hit points.
 It only protects from magic that affects hit points.
-Cost: 10 XPs per point of damage absorbed, times the wearer's level. - The Gloves: This symbiont appear to be a pair of fine leather gloves.
-They allow the equivalent of the Luck Legacy, limited to actions involving the wearer's hands.
-Cost: 20 XPs per use, times the wearer's level. - The Boots: These fine, knee-high leather boots allow the wearer to cast dimension door.
-They also can lead the wearer's steps into situations likely to earn experience (which could be either good or bad for the wearer; this ability costs nothing).
-The latter ability does not affect the wearer's decision-making ability.
+Cost: 10 XPs per point of damage absorbed, times the wearer's level.

+The Gloves: This symbiont appear to be a pair of

+fine leather gloves.

+equivalent of the Luck Legacy, limited to actions involving wearer's the hands.
+Cost: 20 to earn experience (which could be either good or bad for the wearer; this ability costs nothing).
+The latter ability does not affect the wearer's decisionmaking ability.
 Cost: 10 XPs per use, times the wearer's level.

+XPs per use, times the wearer's level.

+The Boots: These fine, kneehigh leather boots allow the wearer to cast dimension door.
+They also can lead the wearer's steps into situations likely